The End (Mammoth album): Release and promotion

 The first single "The End", was released on May 1, 2025.
 A second single, "The Spell", was released on July 9, 2025.
 On the same day, the band officially announced their third studio album, The End, scheduled for release on October 24, 2025.
-The album is set to be released through I Am the Sheriff and BMG Rights Management.
+The album was released through I Am the Sheriff and BMG Rights Management.
 A third single, "I Really Wanna", was released on September 10, 2025.
 The fourth and final single "Same Old Song" was released on the album release date.

 Reception

 The album was generally well received by critics.
 MetalInsider called it "a masterpiece … pure rock and roll at its finest" and said Wolfgang "has out-done himself."
-Loudersound (Classic Rock) said he "adds another compelling entry to a remarkable résumé."
-Moshville noted that while the title "may be ominous … it really sounds like Van Halen is just getting started," praising the growth and evolution displayed across the record.
-Kerrang! pointed to the album’s strong delivery but mentioned that occasionally the songs "swim similar strokes" and that listeners might "wish he’d push the songs a bit further."
+Classic Rock said he "adds another compelling entry to a remarkable résumé."
+Moshville Times noted that while the title "may be ominous … it really sounds like Van Halen is just getting started," praising the growth and evolution displayed across the record.
+Kerrang! pointed to the album's strong delivery but mentioned that occasionally the songs "swim similar strokes" and that listeners might "wish he'd push the songs a bit further."